abhi282002/Netfix-Clone/README.md

 - signup up form
 - redirect to browser page

   # NetflixGpt

   - search Bar
   - Movie Suggestion

+# Form Validation

+- If you have very big form then always use a library Known as Formik